 In early April 2018, the U.S. government formally introduced a “zero-tolerance” policy to prosecute all individuals apprehended between official U.S. ports of entry, including asylum seekers, in direct violation of U.S. international treaty obligations.
 When families were apprehended crossing the border outside an official port of entry, parents were sent to federal prison and their children were placed in government custody at separate detention facilities.
 This practice resulted in a de facto family separation policy.
 Nearly 3,000 children were separated from their parents at the U.S.-Mexico border.

 How many families have been reunited?

-The U.S. federal courts gave the Trump administration until July 26 to reunify these children with their parents.
+The U.S. federal courts gave the Trump administration until July 26, 2018 to reunify these children with their parents.
 As of Sep.
-20, just over 2,000 children have been reunited with their parents.
-182 children remain in government custody and have not yet been reunited with their families.
+20, 2018 just over 2,000 children had been reunited with their parents.

 Furthermore, the executive order continued to criminalize asylum seekers, in a break with international law.
 It separated family members where there isn't a "legal parent-child” relationship—with a lack of clarity of how this will be established.

 What happened to the children?